itsjustwhitee/eyecan-logo-detector/DATASET_GENERATOR.md

 The original design used `PipelimeCommand` with the choixe/typer CLI layer.
-On Python 3.12 with pipelime 2.2.0, unset fields in a `PipelimeCommand` are returned as raw `FieldInfo` objects instead of their declared default values, making the command unusable without explicitly passing every argument.
+On Python 3.12 with pipelime 2.2.0, unset fields in a `PipelimeCommand` are returned as raw `FieldInfo` objects instead of their declared default values, making the command unusable without passing every argument explicitly.

 The CLI is therefore implemented with plain `argparse`. pipelime is used only for `Sample`, `SamplesSequence`, and `to_underfolder()`,